gobitfly/eth2-knowledge-base/powVsPos.md

 This post will mainly dig into the differences between PoS and PoW, their benefits, trade-offs.
 Since we are expecting a surge of new users once Proof of stake establishes itself.
 The goal of this post is to keep it simple and to use as few buzzwords as possible.

-All of the mentioned concepts (PoS, Pow) are [consensus](https://en.wikipedia.org/wiki/Wikipedia:What_is_consensus) mechanisms, and are a requirement to process transactions without a [middleman](https://www.investopedia.com/terms/m/middleman.asp) (e.g., a Bank) on the blockchain.
+All of the mentioned concepts (PoS, PoW) are [consensus](https://en.wikipedia.org/wiki/Wikipedia:What_is_consensus) mechanisms, and are a requirement to process transactions without a [middleman](https://www.investopedia.com/terms/m/middleman.asp) (e.g., a Bank) on the blockchain.

 ### Proof of Work (PoW)